-Functions; The Civil Services.
 Difference between the Political Executive and the Permanent Executive.
 Political Executive in India and U.S.A. - a comparative study.

-Meaning, and functions of the Executive.
-Meaning and role of Civil Services.
+Meaning of the Executive.

 Difference between the Political and Permanent Executive in India.
 Political Executive in India and U.S.A. - a comparative study.
 Powers and functions of executive heads of India (President and Prime Minister), and U.S.A.
 (President).
-Constitutional limitations on the powers of the President of the USA.